 - Project the picture onto a large piece of paper that you have attached to a wall.
 They can trace and colour the picture.

 - Copy any picture (black and white or coloured) onto transparency and use it as a visual.
 Before class cover the transparency picture with post-its or taped bits of paper.
 As you tell the story remove one bit of paper at a time from the transparency.
 This keeps the kids guessing.
 Another nice thing about this one is that you can write notes on the post-its so you can remember what to say.

 - Use the same idea as above but write questions on the post-its.
 As children correctly answer a question remove that post-it.
 Children try to guess what the picture is as post-its are removed.

 - Make a Book: Copy a number of different pictures so children can put them together into a book that tells the story.
 They could colour this in class, in worship or at home.

-- Make a Puzzle: After the children colour the picture cut it apart to make a puzzle.
+- After the children colour the picture cut it apart so they can have their own puzzle.